lorenzoturiano/wordle-solver/README.md

 ## Project

-The Wordle program we give you contains three classes:
+The Wordle program contains three classes:
 - `game.py` runs n games of Wordle coordinating the other two classes and keeps track of the scores.
 This script creates a new guesser object for every run.
 - `wordle.py` implements the game of Wordle, from choosing the word to guess to checking the correctness of a guess.
 - `guesser.py` produces a guess word.